-Quality child care and early education opportunities for working families
+Ensuring quality child care and early education for working families

 The New Hampshire Community Loan Fund’s Child Care Facilities program works to increase the number and the quality of child care and early education opportunities across New Hampshire.